michaelnisi/manger/README.md

 ### update(opts())

-The update function updates the whole cache, it return a readable stream of the updated feed() objects.
+The update function updates the whole cache, it returns a readable stream of the updated feed() objects.
+Manger performs `HEAD` requests with all feed URLs in the store, and after comparing the server side ETags with the stored ETags, updates the entries for all feeds.
+Previous values with the identical keys are overwritten.
+The keys are generated from the URLs of the feeds and the entries respectivly.
+Nothing gets deleted or synced.

 ### queries()